Stand with Ukraine flag

 docker exec -it NAME_OF_THE_CONTAINER bash

-Enable certain logs
+Enable specific logs

 1